ZachPerkitny/redux-handler-middleware/README.md

     applyMiddleware(handlerMiddleware)
 );
 ```
-So now when a `FETCH_POSTS_FAILURE` or `FETCH_POST_FAILURE` action is dispatched, the afterHandler will be invoked after the state updates and it will redirect you to `/404`.
+So now when a `FETCH_POSTS_FAILURE` or a `FETCH_POST_FAILURE` action is dispatched, the afterHandler will be invoked after the state updates and it will redirect you to `/404`.
 This provides a simple and intuitive solution to navigating in response to actions.

 #### Usage
 `createHandlerMiddleware` - Function